-Outside areas and boundaries Repair category 1 Notes Garden grounds generally were seen to be in a fair state of repair.
-Boundary walls and fences should be regularly checked and maintained as necessary.
+Outside areas and boundaries Repair category 1 Notes Garden grounds generally were seen to be in a fair state of repair having been well tended in recent times.
+Boundary fencing was showing signs of wear and tear requiring future maintenance and repair work.

 Ceilings

-Repair category 2
+Repair category 1

 Notes Some cracked/uneven ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.